matthewparizot/nba-player-toughness-21-22/README.md

   - Charges
   - Defensive Boxouts

  The exact values for each action can be found in the Jupyter notebook.
+A secondary stat was also created, which tries to adjust for minutes played.

+ Some of the conclusions I found:
+  - These specific counting stats favour the largest positions more (PFs and Cs), which makes sense, but I would like to have some method that can help the guard     positions more.
+  - My favourite team, the Toronto Raptors, falls in the rankings when adjusted for minutes.
+This is likely due to how bad their bench production was in the 21-22 season.
+  - Nikola Jokic is the best player in the NBA.

   Thanks for checking this out and I hope you enjoy it.
 Please let me know if you have any feedback as well.

 ![playerdawgs](https://user-images.githubusercontent.com/26802284/200697499-9e5797c8-d9c3-4b08-907f-3732adfecd97.PNG)